 Serve directly from the mixing bowls and enjoy.

-While the above process can seem nuanced, this entire process results in better wings.
+While the above process can seem nuanced, it results in better wings.
 There are minimal ingredients and the cooking process is one of the easiest of any meat you'll cook.